AJ Chandler: Storylines

-2004–2011

-In 2004, a MEDEVAC helicopter carrying Bianca Montgomery and Babe Carey—and piloted by Babe's ex-husband Paul Cramer—crashes in a storm.
-Both women are pregnant and give birth during the crisis on March 23, 2004.
+In 2004, a MEDEVAC helicopter carrying Bianca Montgomery and Babe Carey, piloted by Babe's ex-husband Paul Cramer, crashes in a storm.
+Both women are pregnant and give birth during the crisis.
 Paul's half-sister Kelly from nearby Llanview has just miscarried her own baby; Paul gives Babe's son to Kelly and gives Bianca's daughter to Babe, telling Bianca that her baby died.
 Unaware of the infant's origins, Kelly brings Babe and JR's son back to Llanview, passing him off as her child with her husband Kevin Buchanan.

 Kevin and Kelly name the baby Asa "Ace" Buchanan II, after Kevin's grandfather Asa Buchanan.
 Over the next year, their marriage crumbles and Kevin tries to secure custody, but fails.
 Meanwhile, Kelly discovers that Paul had stolen Ace from his mother; Paul, desperate for cash, blackmails Kelly by threatening to reveal the secret to Kevin and Llanview.
 Armed with the truth, Kelly realizes they must return the child to his parents; though broken hearted, they do.

 Babe and JR wage their own custody battle over their son, now named Adam Chandler III.
 At one point Babe goes on the run with JR's former stepbrother Jamie Martin, giving her son the alias James Carey.
 He is often referred to as "Little Adam" or "Little A" by his parents, and soon by everyone else.